20 Surprising Great Pyrenees Facts

 6. Independent Thinkers

 Pyrs are intelligent and independent dogs.
-While they can learn commands, they may choose not to obey if they don’t see a good reason, so training requires patience and consistency because they can easily lose focus and get distracted.
+While they can learn commands, they may choose not to obey if they do not see a good reason, so training requires patience and consistency because they can easily lose focus and get distracted.
 Starting when they are puppies and getting them into a routine can make the process easier.

 7. Not Built for Speed